V212--NH and VT Non-Emergent Transportation Services

 Buyer not available

-The Department of Veterans Affairs is soliciting proposals for wheelchair transportation services specifically for the Minneapolis Veterans Affairs Health Care System (MVAHCS) under a total small business set-aside.
-The contract aims to provide reliable transport for wheelchair-bound veterans, detailing requirements such as vehicle specifications, driver qualifications, and performance standards, with a total estimated value of approximately $19 million over a base period of 12 months and four optional extensions.
+The Department of Veterans Affairs is soliciting proposals for wheelchair transportation services specifically for the Minneapolis Veterans Affairs Medical Center (VAMC) under a total small business set-aside.
+The contract aims to provide reliable transport for wheelchair-bound veterans, detailing requirements such as vehicle specifications, driver qualifications, and service rates, with a total estimated value of approximately $19 million over a base period of 12 months and four optional extensions.
 This initiative underscores the government's commitment to ensuring accessible transportation for veterans while fostering opportunities for small businesses in the sector.
-Interested parties must submit their proposals by April 8, 2025, at 17:00 CDT, and can direct inquiries to Contracting Officer Jeffrey Brown at Jeffrey.Brown8@va.gov.
+Interested parties should note that the proposal deadline has been extended to April 21, 2025, and can contact Contracting Officer Jeffrey Brown at Jeffrey.Brown8@va.gov for further information.

 V225--ALS, BLS and CCT Ambulance Transports-528A8 (VA-24-00048934)